 Did I mention it has POCKETS?
 Okay I know, you’re all very unimpressed at this point because you know I endeavour to put pockets in every creation already, but I thought it was worth mentioning.
 This time around, the pockets went TERRIBLY and I forgot half the steps in putting a pocket next to an invisible zip.
 Considering I was livestreaming every step of this dress, I was so mega embarrassed to have had ripped it out the amount of times I did.
 I really need to write a tutorial to cement the idea in my head so that doesn’t happen again.
 I think it really messed with my head to have a zipper that was far too long this time around.
 Let’s blame the zipper.

 Besides the pocket fiasco, this dress went together just as easily as the first one.
 I had slightly more fabric so I chose a blind hem instead of bias facing and think it worked fairly well.
-My machine was starting to, excuse the phrase, crack the shits at me while I made this dress so I was constantly swapping to and fro between the Janome and the Singer.
+My machine was starting to experience an existential crisis while I made this dress so I was constantly swapping to and fro between the Janome and the Singer.
 I probably need to replace the tensioner in my Singer, but that sounds like a 2020 project to me right now.

 I’m still happy with it, despite the lousy topstitching down the front (thankfully hidden by the oversized bow).

 Actually for those who don’t follow me on Instagram, this was not Plan A for my Christmas dress.
 I had an adorable border print dress in the works which was going to look amazing but somehow despite having used the exact same pattern to create my Dream Dress, it ended up something like 2 inches too small in the upper back.
 Completely salvageable, thanks to the piping.